Skip the paperwork and fast track your application. Apply for a new licence, or update an existing one, through the new MyAviation.

 MyAviation - online application

 Using the MyAviation online services portal is the way to submit your licence application.
 You'll be guided though the process with prompts on what documents you need to provide and sent notifications to help track the status of your application.
+As more people successfully use the new online service, we will gradually remove paper application forms from this website.

 Through MyAviation you will also have access to: